nlmixrdevelopment/nlmixr/README.md

 Instructions for macOS 10.13 Mojave are provided here.
 They should be broadly extensible to all recent releases of macOS, however.

-1. Install R 3.5.2 (or later) from the R website.
+1. Install R 3.6.1 from the R website.
-   - Download and install `R-3.5.2.pkg` (or later) from [CRAN](http://cran.r-project.org/bin/macosx/).
+   - Download and install `R-3.6.1.pkg` (or later) from [CRAN](http://cran.r-project.org/bin/macosx/).
 2. Install Python dependencies.
    - Install `pip` from the macOS terminal prompt: `sudo easy_install pip`.
      - If `easy_install` doesn't work, you can download by `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and then run `sudo python get-pip.py`
    - Install `sympy` using `pip`: `sudo -H pip install sympy`.
 3. Install build tools.
-   - Install the clang and gfortran packages from [CRAN development tools website](http://cran.r-project.org/bin/macosx/tools/)
+   - Install the clang 8.0+ and gfortran 6.1+ packages from [CRAN development tools website](http://cran.r-project.org/bin/macosx/tools/)
    - Install Mac OSX command like tools by typing `xcode-select --install` and then choose `install`.
 This allows you to compile